noahcherry/nice-shield-v1/README.md

 ## Issues

-If you have issues, raise and issue on github and I will try to help out when I have time.
-This will also help me tweak the guide
+If you have issues, raise an issue on github and I will try to help out when I have time.
+This will also help me tweak the guide with anything I may have missed.